About

 Grow America

-Ms. Finnegan rejoined NDC and CILF’s senior management team in late 2019, after serving almost nine years as a commercial and small business lender, where she led the bank to nationwide recognition as a SBA & USDA guaranteed business and non‐profit community facilities lender.
-Prior to her brief career in community banking, Ms. Finnegan was a Director with the National Development Council, on the team that secured CDFI status for NDC’s SBA Small Business Lending Company and served as the President of NDC’s Grow America Fund for more than a decade.
-Ms. Finnegan has a business degree from Siena College, an MBA from SUNY Albany, and resides with her family in NY.
-She serves as Treasurer on several non-profit Boards.
+Ms. Finnegan rejoined Grow America (formerly NDC) senior management team in late 2019, after serving almost nine years as a commercial and small business community banker, where she led the bank to nationwide recognition as an SBA & USDA guaranteed business and non‐profit community facilities lender.
+Prior to her brief career in community banking, Ms. Finnegan was a Director with National Development Council (NDC), was on the team that secured CDFI status for their SBA Small Business Lending Company, and served as the President of the Grow America Fund for more than a decade.
+Ms. Finnegan, EDFP, has a business degree from Siena College, an MBA from SUNY Albany, and resides with her family in Upstate NY.
+She serves on the Board of the Hudson Valley Agribusiness Development Corp and is the Chair of the Farm and Food Growth Fund.

 Michael Graff